 - Numbers of animal-control-related calls for service, including type of call, disposition of call, and number of animals impounded

 *If contracting with multiple jurisdictions, include breakdown by specific location.

 VIII.
 Organization’s Lifesaving Mission

-- The service-providing agency shall not be mandated to perform any service that goes against the organization’s philosophical beliefs.
+- The Animal-Services Agency shall not be mandated to perform any service that contradicts the organization’s philosophical beliefs.

 Language to avoid: